Syphons of Sand

 Daniel Bruce - Film-maker - Movement Through The Camera

-Daniel Bruce is an inspiring film-maker, who is in the process of editing the film in direct relation to the lyrics and music created by Kitty.
-His attention to detail in shooting the film was key to make this collaboration not only educational for the dancers, but to deliver a film of real quality capturing the essence Daniel's local surroundings.
+Daniel Bruce is an inspiring film-maker, who co-directed the film with Deborah Norris, shot, and edited the film in direct relation to the lyrics and music created by Kitty.
+His attention to detail in shooting the film was key to making this collaboration not only educational for the dancers, but to deliver a film of real quality capturing the essence Daniel's local surroundings.

-Once the film has been completed we will be hosting a film premiere for the dancers and their families and friends.
 We believe this project has been a very positive part of the lockdown of 2020 for these young dancers and has offered them not only a performance opportunity, but the experience of working on a dance film, and choreographing in a site specific environment.
-The filming process was captured by photographer Jez Ward, who will create a photographic exhibition to support the premier event.

 Project Managers - Peninsular Dance Partnership